 But it all boils down to the same thing: is your compensation goal aligned with what the company can offer?

-When the recruiter asks you this question, make sure you do two things.
-One, DO NOT lowball yourself and two don’t ask for more than what’s budgeted for the role.
+When the recruiter asks you this question, there are two important thing you must not do: DO NOT lowball yourself and DO NOT ask for more than what’s budgeted for the role.

-Desired Compensation vs. Desired Salary – There The Difference.
+Desired Salary vs. Desired Compensation – There Is a Difference.

 A recruiter will be pleased if they can confirm that their budget for the role and your target compensation are aligned.
 This is the main reason they ask.